A Voice from Uganda

 I think that the lack of social workers in Uganda forces other sectors, such as the church; to provide the much needed social services to help the people.
 I feel more confident in my choice in choosing social work as a profession after being in Uganda where there are very few providing social services.
 There are more nurses, health workers, teachers and other professionals doing development work in Uganda than social workers.
 A good indication of how much Uganda lacks social workers is simply the way that I have been introduced to the community.
 I have been called an educationalist, an education specialist, a researcher and anything imaginable, except a social worker.
 This clearly shows the lack of knowledge about my role, my training and my investment in development work which is founded in the principles of social justice.

-I believe that social workers have many of the skills and training to help alleviate the wide breadth of challenges faced by the people of Uganda, and I encourage more students to explore field work opportunities here.
+I believe that social workers have many of the skills and training to help alleviate the wide breadth of challenges faced by the people of Uganda, and I encourage more students to explore practicum work opportunities here.